Certificate in Genealogical Research

-Regulations for the Society's Diploma in Family Historical Studies changed effective for all new enrolments from 2010.
-Completion of the Certificate course (as above) is required at a credit level of 75% or higher before application can be made to undertake the Diploma course.
+Completion of the Certificate in Genealogical Research course run by the SAG is required at a credit level of 75% or higher before application can be made to undertake the Diploma course.

-You can find out more about the current Regulations (effective 1 January 2012) by downloading a copy of them here
+You can find out more about the current Regulations (effective 12 March 2014) by downloading a copy here

-Applications for admission to the Diploma course will be open until 31 March 2013.
-If you wish to apply you need to complete the application form provided here and return it to the SAG prior to 31 March 2013.
-Once accepted, you will then be asked to provide a synopsis of your proposed thesis for approval.
+Applications for admission to the Diploma course will be open until 31 March 2016 for those who successfully completed the Certificate coursre in 2014 or 2015.
+Complete the application form provided here and return it to the SAG together with a synopsis of your proposed thesis for approval.
 When this step has been completed a once-off fee of $660 (including GST) will be payable within one month.